-TECO offers service to Rocky Point.
-Underground services are provided within Pelican Island and on Venetian Way.
-A significant initiative is underway aimed at converting many of the remaining overhead distribution facilities to underground power.
+TECO offers electrical service to the Rocky Point communities, and underground services were installed at the time of construction throughout Pelican Island, the Cove at Rocky Point, and along Venetian Way in Dana Shores.
+A significant initiative is underway aimed at converting many of the remaining overhead distribution facilities within Dana Shores and along Dana Shores Drive to underground power.

 The County has voted to support long-term financing options to help homeowners fund the cost of burying utilities from pole to pole.
 The cost of connecting underground power from the right-of-way to a specific home is separate and will be born directly by the applicable homeowner.
 Most homeowners will wait until we are closer to undergrounding their specific street to run power from the poles to their homes.
 But if you are having work done on your home in the meantime, this could be an opportune time to prepare for this changeover or, in some cases, to even go ahead and run underground power from the street to your home.
 Here are some thoughts to consider.

 Replacing or Installing a New Meter Box?
 The following is a list of meter boxes approved in our service area.
 It also shows which boxes are approved for underground service.